 Also, you can use 3 tea bags and then create a mixture by using 2 cups of mint leaves and 4 cups of hot water.
 Apply this liquid onto the burnt skin with a cotton pad after allowing it to cool.

-This is among the best tips on how to treat burns on hand at home, so you should not skip out this tip when you are trying to get rid of the pain and inflammation that is associated with burns.
+This is among the best tips on how to treat burns at home, so you should not skip out this tip when you are trying to get rid of the pain and inflammation that is associated with burns.

 Honey is a well-known sore throat remedy.
 Besides, as it is a natural antibiotic, it can help you prevent your burns on hand from becoming infected.
 Honey has a natural pH level, which is unfriendly to bacteria, so when you apply it topically on your affected areas, it can also kill off any of the existing infection or bacteria lingering on your hand.
 Honey will also help you cool your burns, relieve your pain and simultaneously help your affected skin to heal.